Transition from contact to hydrodynamic lubrication over rough surfaces: Lubrication transition

 The numerically-extracted value of the minimal friction is shown in Fig.~\ref{fig9}(c), and again compares well with the asymptotic expression for $\bar{h}_\mathrm{rms}$.
 We recover the trends observed numerically in Fig.~\ref{fig7}, that the overall minimal friction decreases with decreasing roughness $\bar{h}_\mathrm{rms}$ and increasing normal force $\bar{F}_N$.

 To summarize, we performed an asymptotic expansion of the total friction around the hydrodynamic smooth limit, which turns out to provide a good description of the mixed-lubrication regime.
 We focus on the $\bar{h}_\mathrm{rms} \to 0$ limit and derived an asymptotic expression for the $\Lambda$-ratio \eqref{eq:Lambda_asymptotic}, as well as the overall minimal friction \eqref{eq:minimal_friction}.
-Importantly, we found that $\Lambda$ is not constant but increases logarithmically with decreasing $h_\mathrm{rms}$, which is in qualitative agreement with the experimental data of \cite{bongaerts2007soft}.
+Importantly, we found that $\Lambda$ is not constant but increases logarithmically with decreasing $h_\mathrm{rms}$.
+The resulting criterion predicts transition parameters of the correct order of magnitude and reproduces the qualitative dependence on the roughness amplitude reported by Bongaerts \emph{et al.}~\cite{bongaerts2007soft}.
 However, our expression of the mixed-lubrication friction fails at describing the $\lambda \to 0$ limit, hence the transition to the boundary lubrication regime.
 In the following section, we aim at deriving a criterion defining this transition.